 How Can You Prepare Your Steam Boiler For Inspection?

-- I. One month before shutdown, start reducing the specific conductivity of the boiler slightly each day.
-In the next two weeks, the boiler conductivity should be reduced to about one half its normal operating levels.
+- One month before the shutdown, start reducing the specific conductivity of the boiler slightly each day.
+In the next two weeks, the boiler conductivity should be reduced to about one half of its normal operating levels.
 During this “solids” reduction, the chemical levels should remain at normal operating levels.

-- II.
-During the last two weeks, the chemical levels and the bottom blow down should be increased by 50%.
+- During the last two weeks, the chemical levels and the bottom blow down should be increased by 50%.
 This will reduce the remaining sludge in the boiler to a minimum.
-Further it will condition any remaining sludge so that it’s removal will be much easier when the boiler is opened for inspection.
+Further, it will condition any remaining sludge so that its removal will be much easier when the boiler is opened for inspection.

 Your boiler is now ready for its inspection.
-These steps will insure longer boiler life and fewer operational problems.
+These steps will ensure longer boiler life and fewer operational problems.